smlee/dev-jekyll-assets/README.md

 ## Introduction

-Static assets (libraries/plugins/web-fonts) required by the [_dev_][dev] based website to run.
+Static assets (libraries/plugins/web-fonts) required by the [_dev_][dev] Jekyll theme based website to run.
 It provides the opportunity to choose self-host assets in production or development mode.

 ## Usage